mothur/mothur.github.io/_wiki/esophageal_community_analysis.md

 Next, we want to make sure that our sequences overlap over the same region of the 16S rRNA gene.
-First let's take a look at a [ summary](summary.seqs) basic statistics of our sequence
+First let's take a look at a [ summary](/wiki/summary.seqs) basic statistics of our sequence
 collection:

     mothur > summary.seqs(fasta=esophagus.align)